dotnet/runtime/docs/workflow/building/libraries/webassembly-instructions.md

 ## Building individual libraries

-One can individual projects as well by specifying the build configuration Building individual libraries
+Individual projects and libraries can be build by specifying the build configuration.

+Building individual libraries
 **Examples**